 Every practitioner is familiar with these questions and with the confusion they generate in ourselves and in our clients.
 What options are available to us in the design of a lesson, to make transitions smooth and easy?

-We will work with the similarities in the design and generation of Awareness Through Movement® and Functional Integration® lessons to the similarities in the emergence and development of new life forms.
-Understanding how consciousness, awareness, and learning evolved in the natural world can better inform us in designing more effective and generative lessons.
+We will work with the similarities in the design and generation of movement lessons to the similarities in the emergence and development of new life forms.

 This will be an evolutionary learning experience.